Frequently Asked Questions

 - An indication of applicant’s completion of the program leading to licensure.

-- Two recommendation forms testifying to the applicant’s character and ability to do graduate work must be received.
-These will be sent to references.
+- Two references testifying to the applicant’s character and ability to complete graduate work must be received.
+The recommendation forms will be sent to references.

 - A 400-500 word typed essay is required; specific instructions are included in the application.